 - Snacks and energy bars laced with CBD

 Legally, a Cannabidiol consumable must contain no THC to be legal; however, the 2% limit only applies to hemp cultivation, not extracted components.

 Notwithstanding such ambiguities and flaws, CBD has grown into a $9 billion industry, with about 7% of Americans acknowledging trying it.
-According to recent reports, the consumption of CBD in the United Kingdom would increase by 700% by 2020, resulting in a $2.1 billion business.
+According to recent reports, the consumption of CBD in the United Kingdom will increase by 700% by 2020, resulting in a $2.1 billion business.
 In the United Kingdom, it is believed that 300,000 people consume CBD.